 Would you like to know more about the Christian faith?
 Here’s a short guide: how it began, its beliefs and practices plus, help if you’d like to explore it further.

-After Jesus’ resurrection (roughly around 33AD) the movement and its message of Good News spread rapidly through the Mediterranean world, and eventually reached all parts of the world.
-Christians currently number about 2.4 billion people, about 33% of the world's total population.
+After Jesus’ resurrection (roughly around 33AD) the movement and its message of Good News spread rapidly through the Mediterranean area, and eventually reached all parts of the world.
+Christians currently number about 2.4 billion people, about 33% of the world’s total population.
 They are spread through every continent.
-They form the predominant religious movement in Europe, North America, Central and South America, and Southern Africa, but also have a significant presence in the Middle East and many other parts of Asia.
+They form the predominant religious movement in Europe, North America, Central & South America, and Southern Africa, but also have a significant presence in the Middle East and many other parts of Asia.
 In some parts of the world – particularly in the Middle and Near East, and parts of north Africa – they experience persecution for their faith.

 From the beginning, Christians gathered together in prayer and worship, and built communities rooted in love and fellowship.
 In his letters written around the middle of the first century, St Paul refers to Christians corporately as “the Body of Christ”, sharing an identity with their founder.
-As time went on, the movement formed itself into a variety of organised bodies or institutions, called churches.
-Historically the three main bodies have been the Roman Catholic Church (in Latin and Eastern rites), the Orthodox Churches which separated from the wider Catholic Church after the Great Schism of 1054, and the Anglican and Protestant Churches which emerged from the reformations of the sixteenth century.
-There are also many groups and individuals who identify themselves as Christians without belonging to any of the historic established churches.
+As time went on, the movement formed itself into a variety of organised bodies.
+Historically these three main bodies have been the Roman Catholic Church (in Latin and Eastern rites), the Orthodox Churches which separated from the wider Catholic Church after the Great Schism of 1054, and the Anglican and Protestant Churches which emerged from the reformations of the sixteenth century.
+There are now many groups and individuals who identify themselves as Christians without belonging to any of the historic established churches.
 Westminster Abbey is part of the Church of England, a member of the worldwide Anglican Communion, and therefore both catholic and reformed.

 The Church is the Church only when it exists for others.

 - Dietrich Bonhoeffer, German pastor and anti-Nazi protestor